STRML/Healthcare.gov-Marketplace/README.md

 This repository attempts to be a working fork of the marketplace.
 You should be able to run this on a local web server and access healthcare.gov in the same way.

+As of this time, the login page and much of the basic application will function correctly from your local machine, making this repository great for testing and bugfixes.

 What This Isn't
 ---------------